Jesserc/Hardhat-PoA-Geth-Integration/README.md

 ![Transaction Tracing](images/image2.png)

-The Geth JS console comes with the following objects (and sme others):
+The Geth JS console comes with the following objects (and some others):

 - eth: Interact with the Ethereum blockchain and smart contracts.
 - web3: Access the Web3.js API for broader blockchain interactions.